dai-dao/phish_protect/README.md

 ### INTRO
-- Uses both static analysis and machine learning approach to identify malicious URL in real-time.
+- Chrome extension that uses both static analysis and machine learning approach to identify malicious URL in real-time.
 As well delivering website-specific data

 ### TODO